 If you’re struggling financially, joyous occasions (think: friends and family members’ weddings, birthdays, and other holidays) can bring more stress than joy.
 When you’re trying to watch your budget, the expenses can really add up between buying gifts, travel, and countless parties.

 Changing the way you think about your money can really help.
 Naturally, when our bank account is low, our anxiety tends to be high.
-New research published in the American Psychological Association’s journal Emotions found that people living with low incomes also feel as though they have less control over their lives.
+Research published in the American Psychological Association’s journal Emotions found that people living with low incomes also feel as though they have less control over their lives.
 The solution?
 Reframe how you’re thinking about the situation.

 “As social inequality continues to rise, it becomes increasingly important that we understand how emotional regulation strategies might benefit mental health across the socioeconomic spectrum,” Claudia Haase, Ph.D., of Northwestern University and co-author of the study said in a statement.

 To conduct their study, Haase and her colleagues used data from a national survey as well as their own laboratory-based experiment to get a better idea of how people use a technique called “cognitive reappraisal” to help deal with anxiety related to finances.
 This strategy involves attempting to regulate your emotions by reframing past or anticipated stressful experiences, which in turn can help reduce anxiety.

 Interestingly, in both the experiment and the survey, people with lower incomes who said that they used reappraisal techniques reported feeling less anxious as a result.
 This was not the case for middle- or upper-income participants.